privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 4. Repeat this process until your passphrase has as many words as you need, which you should separate with a space.

 !!!
-Important
+Warning "Important"

-    You should not re-roll words until you get a combination of words that appeal to you.
+    You should **not** re-roll words until you get a combination of words that appeal to you.
 The process should be completely random.

 If you don't have access to or would prefer to not use real dice, you can use your password manager's built-in password generator, as most of them have the option to generate diceware passphrases in addition to regular passwords.